Catholic Church and Nazi Germany: Early political resistance

 Political Catholicism was a target of Hitler's government, and opposition politicians began planning to overthrow him; however, non-Nazi parties were banned.
 Former Centre Party leader and Reich Chancellor Heinrich Brüning and military chiefs Kurt von Schleicher and Kurt von Hammerstein-Equord tried to oust Hitler.
 Erich Klausener, president of Berlin's Catholic Action group, organised conventions in Berlin in 1933 and 1934.
 At the 1934 rally, he spoke against political oppression to a crowd of 60,000 after Mass six nights before Hitler implemented a bloody purge.
 Conservative Catholic nobleman Franz von Papen, who had helped Hitler to power and was Deputy Reich Chancellor, delivered an indictment of the Nazi government in his Marburg speech of 17 June 1934.
 Papen speechwriter and advisor Edgar Jung, a Catholic Action worker, reasserted the state's Christian foundation.
 Jung pleaded for religious freedom in a speech he hoped would spur an uprising centred on Hindenburg, Papen and the army.

 Hitler decided to kill his chief political opponents in what became known as the Night of the Long Knives.
 It lasted for two days, from 30 June to 1 July 1934.
 Over 100 opposition figures were killed in addition to Hitler's rivals, including Klausener, Jung and Catholic Youth Sports Association national director Adalbert Probst.
 The Catholic press was also targeted, and anti-Nazi journalist Fritz Gerlich was murdered.
-On 2 August 1934, President von Hindenburg died.
+On 2 August 1934, President Hindenburg died.
 The offices of President and Chancellor were combined; Hitler ordered the army to swear an oath to him, and declared his "revolution" complete.